surfscape/web-portal/src/index.md

 ## Things to do

-As of now most of SurfScape is still in construction, however we are already offering content and services to everyone, although you should consider them in a still alpha state.
+As of now most of SurfScape is still in construction, however there is content available, but you should consider them in a alpha state.

+- [Templates](/library/templates) - Various website templates to start your own website with a good base.
+- [Community](/community) - Our Discord server (more platforms in the future).

 <!--